 A small-scale upgrading solution: SULAGO®

-The Sulaway® system is designed to upgrade large-scale amounts of Renewable Natural Gas (RNG).
-And for smaller capacities, Gazpack introduced the Sulago® system.
+The Sulaway® system is designed to upgrade large-scale amounts of biogas into Renewable Natural Gas (RNG).
+For smaller capacities, Gazpack introduced the Sulago® system.

 The concept behind Sulago® process is to be able to provide smaller, more compact and affordable Sulago® units for small-scale facilities.